2019 European Parliament election in Denmark: Results

 Venstre became the biggest party in the election, taking 23.5% of the vote and four seats, of which one will be assigned to Denmark following Brexit.
 They were closely followed by the Social Democrats with 21.5% and three seats.
 The election was a "meltdown" for the Danish People's Party, who saw their support drop from 26.6% to 10.8%, and who lost three of the four seats they won in the last election.

 Both the Socialist People's Party and the Social Liberals had a good election, and both parties saw their seats double from one to two.
 The latter due to their electoral alliance with The Alternative, who did not win a seat.

 The Conservative People's Party managed to defend their single seat despite a smaller vote share compared to last election.
 The Conservative People's Party is the only Danish party that is a member of the EPP, the largest group in the European Parliament.
 Prior to the election, people warned that it might damage Danish interests if there were no longer any Danish parties represented in the EPP.

 The People's Movement Against the EU lost their single seat, and for the first time since 1979, they are not represented in the parliament.
 The loss was widely regarded as caused by the Red-Green Alliance, who traditionally have supported the People's Movement, but decided to contest the election for the first time.
 The Red-Green Alliance won a single seat.
 Incumbent MEP Rina Ronja Kari reacted by saying that the movement would live on, and that "the EU-opposition is not dead".

 Voter turnout were 66%, the highest ever in a Danish European Parliament election.
 This was unexpected, as the campaign was largely overshadowed by the general election 10 days later.
 A study by election scientist Kasper Møller Hansen showed that among first-time voters (18–23 years old), the turnout increased from 41,19 % in 2014 to 59,70 % in 2019.
 Møller Hansen ascribed the increase to a general focus on climate change and Brexit, as well educational elections held at schools since 2015.

+Seat apportionment

 Elected members

 The following candidates were elected to the European Parliament: